Successive Bayesian Reconstructor for Channel Estimation in Fluid Antenna Systems: Introduction

 \subsection{Organization and Notation}

 \textit{Organization:} The rest of this paper is organized as follows.
-In Section \ref{sec:model}, the system model of an \ac{fas} is introduced, and the channel estimation problem is formulated.
-In Section \ref{sec:preliminary}, existing solutions for \ac{fas} channel estimation are reviewed, and their potential challenges are discussed.
-In Section \ref{sec:SBE}, the S-BAR is proposed, and its performance is analyzed.
+In Section \ref{sec:model}, the system model of an \ac{fas} is introduced, and the existing solutions of \ac{fas} channel estimation are reviewed.
+In Section \ref{sec:SBE}, the principle and the implementation of the proposed S-BAR are illustrated.
+In Section \ref{sec:PA_KS}, the performance of S-BAR is analyzed, and the kernel selection for S-BAR is discussed.
 In Section \ref{sec:sim}, simulations are carried out to compare the estimation performances of different schemes.
 Finally, in Section \ref{sec:con}, conclusions are drawn and future works are discussed.